mysociety/bluetail/data/contracts_finder/processing/README.md

 Including:

 - Upgrade to OCDS 1.1
-- Link Orgs to Companies House
+- Link Orgs to SN Companies House matches
+    - Link only matches to GB-COH register with valid IDs (length=8)

 ## CSV data